Stochastic Graphon Games with Jumps and Approximate Nash Equilibria

-\begin{lemma}[Controlled state processes] Under any control $\alpha\in \cA_I$, there exists a unique solution $X$ to the coupling system \eqref{eq:limitMFBSDE_couple} such that $X\in \cM\mathbb{S}^2_T$.
-Moreover, there exists a unique solution $X$ to the original system \eqref{eq:limitMFBSDE_2} such that $I \ni u\mapsto \cL(X_u)$ is measurable.
-Furthermore, the above assertions hold for any admissible control $\alpha_I:=(\alpha_u(t))_{t\in[0,T],u\in I}\in \cM \mathbb{H}^2$. \end{lemma} \begin{proof} For a fixed law $\mu \in \Puni$ such that $u \mapsto\mu_u \in \cP(\cD)$ is measurable, let us first define the map $\mu\mapsto \Phi(\mu)$ by $\Phi(\mu):=(\cL(X^\mu_u):u\in I)$, where $X^\mu$ satisfies \eqref{eq:limitMFBSDE_couple} with fixed $\mu$.
-By a standard contraction argument, we can prove that there exists a unique fixed point $\bar{\mu}\in\Puni$ such that $\bar{\mu}=\Phi(\bar{\mu})$.
-Combining the pathwise uniqueness, we can get the uniqueness of the solution $X$ of \eqref{eq:limitMFBSDE_couple}.
-We omit the details, as the proof is similar to that in \cite{bayraktar2020graphon,amicaosu2022graphonbsde}, despite the presence of the control term.
-We need to ensure the measurability of $X^\mu$ for each fixed measurable $\mu$, i.e., $X^\mu\in \cM\mathbb{S}^2_T$.
-By the preservation of measurability for the limit fixed point, we shall be able to conclude that the controlled state process $X$ belongs to the space $\cM\mathbb{S}^2_T$.
-To do so, we define the iterative equation
+We now prove the measurability.
+First, we need to ensure the measurability of $X^\mu$ for each fixed measurable $\mu$, i.e., $X^\mu\in \cM\mathbb{S}^2_T(\bar{\FF})$.
+By the preservation of measurability for the limit fixed point, we can obtain that the controlled state process $X$ belongs to the space $\cM\mathbb{S}^2_T(\bar{\FF})$.
+To do this, we define the iterative equation